 In the third term, you will carry out an original research project.
 This may be an independent piece of work or, alternatively, you may decide to develop a more applied project with an appropriate organisation.
 Supervised by a faculty member with relevant experience, you’ll investigate in greater detail a subject that you’ve already studied as part of your programme.
 This is an opportunity for you to develop your business insight and present your analysis and ideas in a scholarly and professional manner.

 We’re proud of our strong international connections.
 Helping you get an inside perspective on global business is a key part of the programme.
 That’s why we offer a range of opportunities to help you immerse yourself in a country’s business and academic environment, make new contacts and stand out in a competitive job market.
 These include:

-- International Study Tour: We organise an optional International Study Tour to a European destination, typically Switzerland.
+We organise an optional International Study Tour to a European destination (in 2021 we visited Paris).
 This intensive programme takes place over several days, normally in March/April, and offers you a great opportunity to get an ‘inside perspective’ on international business, and to network with key staff within organisations.